 To get a complete picture of your garden’s light, observe it throughout the day, and through the seasons.
 Keep in mind that morning sun is cooler than afternoon sun; most shade-tolerant plants prefer their sunlight in the morning as direct afternoon sun may be too harsh.

-The number one perennial for shade is, big surprise, hosta.
-These somewhat addictive plants vary in size from minis that grow to seven inches high to giants more than 30 inches high.
+The No. 1 perennial for shade is, big surprise, hosta.
+These somewhat addictive plants vary in size from minis that grow to 7 inches high to giants more than 30 inches high.
 Varieties in the Garden Center are in the mid-range like Patriot that grows 18 inches high and 24 inches wide.